-Swapping your boots for sandals can up your hiking game in many departments.
+Swapping your hiking boots for hiking sandals can up your hiking game in many departments.
 From a nice cool airflow to lighter footwear and easy water crossings, sandals have a definite place on the trail!
 We took full advantage of ours while hiking in Wadi Rum.
 The famous park has lots of deep sand that would quickly fill up hiking boots, however, with hiking sandals, we were able to go from sand to hard rock with ease.

 For those of you flirting with the idea of switching, or who are already looking for your first pair, we’ve compiled the top considerations when shopping for high-quality hiking sandals.
-Take a quick look at these points to get your bearings, then move on to our comprehensive list of the top hiking sandals on the market to give yourself, and your feet, a special boost while hiking!
+Take a quick look at these points to get your bearings, then move on to our comprehensive list of the best hiking sandals on the market to give yourself, and your feet, a special boost while hiking!

-Chaco Z/Cloud Classic Men’s and Women’s
+Chaco Z/Cloud Classic Hiking Sandals

 When it comes to extreme comfort wrapped up as a trail sandal, the Chaco Z/Cloud has everything you need.
 Chaco’s ‘Luvseat Footbed’ provides an incredibly soft cushion layer that keeps your feet happy all day long.
 This is complemented by additional padding in this model, along with excellent arch support, to make a top-notch hiking sandal.

 This particular sandal falls into the open-toe design, and will therefore work best in very flat or sandy environments.
 As an added benefit, the sandal has an anti-microbial coating to keep those nasty foot odors at bay after a long day of hiking.

 Another cool thing I love about Chaco is that you can customize your own custom sandals on their amazing Printshop too!